collective/pas.plugins.oidc/README.md

 *Notes:*

-* If legacy `redirect_uri` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in *Starck Overflow*: https://stackoverflow.com/a/72142887.
+* If legacy `redirect_uri` parameter is disabled in Keycloak, this is the default since version 18 of Keycloak according to this comment in *Stack Overflow*: https://stackoverflow.com/a/72142887.
 * The plugin will work only if the `Use deprecated redirect_uri for logout url(/Plone/acl_users/oidc/logout)` option is un-checked at the plugin properties at http://localhost:8080/Plone/acl_users/oidc/manage_propertiesForm.